pawelniewie/pawelniewiadomski.com/src/content/articles/2016-05-28-building-bitbucket-add-on-in-rails-part-1.md

 ---
-title: "How to build BitBucket Cloud add-on in Rails &rarr; bootstraping rails"
+title: "How to build BitBucket Cloud add-on in Rails → bootstraping rails"
 date: "2016-05-28"
 description: "In this series I'm going to document how to build a simple BitBucket add-on using Rails.
 I'm going to replicate GitHub's Star feature that I often use and..."
 tags: